Events and Public Programs

 Is He Really Buried Here?

-Join us every Wednesday in June, July and August at 11:30, noon, 2 and 2:30 for a FREE presentation!
+Starting June 3, 2026 join us every Wednesday in June, July and August at 11:30 and Noon for a FREE presentation!

 William F. “Buffalo Bill” Cody was buried on Lookout Mountain on June 3, 1917.
 Rumors circulate to the present day that he was really buried somewhere else.